 \subsection{Brouwer's fixed point for the map~$ {\mathbf{-}} \psi_+\left( \,\cdot\, ; k \right)$}

 The Brouwer fixed point theorem guarantees a fixed point for a continuous map that takes a closed, bounded and simply connected subset of an Euclidean space to itself.
-We apply this theorem to the map~$ {\mathbf{-}} \psi_+\left( \,\cdot\, ; k \right) .$ \begin{lemma} Assume that the RFS~\eqref{eqn:RFSdynamics} has a plant that is BRL-URF.
-Then there exists a positive integer~$K$ such that for integers~$k$ that are greater than or equal to~$ K ,$ the map
+We apply this theorem to the map~$ {\mathbf{-}} \psi_+\left( \,\cdot\, ; k \right) .$ \begin{lemma} Consider the RFS~\eqref{eqn:RFSdynamics} for a plant that is BRL-URF.
+There exists a positive integer~$K$ such that for every integer~$k$ that is greater than or equal to~$ K ,$ the map

 has a fixed point. \end{lemma} \begin{proof} The set we define next lies on the switching set, and is completely on one side of the evanescent strip: